IndeemaSoftware/QSimpleScadaSample/README.md

 <br>
   <img src="/resources/SampleScada.png" alt="Floating menu" width="800" height="410" />
 <br>
-In MainWindow class we have realisation on VSimpleScada usage.
+In MainWindow class we have realisation on QSimpleScada usage.
 With window in edit mode and config panel at the left side.
 <br>
 As a sample first two objects are created as dynamic with visible marker and the third object is background object on which you cah locate your markers
 <br>
-VObject class is used to display marker or background view.
-It can be managed by updating setInfo, using container VObjectInfo.
+QScadaObject class is used to display marker or background view.
+It can be managed by updating setInfo, using container QScadaObjectInfo.
 <br>
 In resources path you can find sample.irp file.
 Open it with QSampleScada app to see sample